Above Header

 • Because it’s the law

-• Confirm license is valid. an occupational license does not qualify as a contractor license
+• Confirm the license is valid.
+An occupational license does not qualify as a contractor license.

-• If required, make sure permit is pulled
+• If required, make sure the permit is pulled.

 • Do not pay cash or write checks to individuals

-• Do not make final payment until permit is closed out
+• Do not make final payment until the permit is closed.

 License Verification

-Contractors that are authorized to work in Martin County can be verified.
-Select the button below to access our online licensing system and verify if a contractor is licensed to do work in Martin County.
+Contractors authorized to work in Martin County can be verified using the county’s online Licensed Contractor Search, which allows you to confirm whether a contractor is licensed to perform work in Martin County.

 Report Unlicensed Activity